5 Key points to unlock Guest WiFi

 Preamble: Don't mistakenly consider guest WiFi as a non critical service, indeed this may cause poor productivity and user insatisfaction.
 On the one hand your company host numerous visitors and most of them (IT consultant, financial auditors…) require performant Internet connectivity to achieve their goals.
 On the other hand, company's employees should not use guest WiFi bypassing corporate security.

-Note: this article talks about the visitors entering your corporate facility, if you are considering deploying public hotspot, you can refer to this article.
+Note: this article talk about the visitors entering your corporate facility, if you are considering deploying public hotspot, you can refer to this article (link to article #1)

 1) Legal consideration